w3f/Grants-Program/applications/eventflow-semantic-contracts.md

 ## Project Overview :page_facing_up:

 ### Overview

-  * A brief description of the project.
-  * * Projects’ goal is the infrastructure deployment to create a trusted semantic layer for Event Flow models execution on the Polkadot parachain.
+#### Projects’ goal is the infrastructure deployment to create a trusted semantic layer for Event Flow models execution on the Polkadot parachain.

 Event Flow model - is a data structure using event semantics language to describe business logic algorithms or several actors interaction with a fixed number of conditions.